sargtier1/Pill_Tracker/README.md

 Pill Tracker lets the user take control of tracking their medication intake thus eliminating the anxiety that comes with taking a lot of medication.

-Click the link below to checkout the application! https://protected-falls-89358.herokuapp.com/
+Click the link to checkout the application! https://protected-falls-89358.herokuapp.com/

 <h4>Created By:</h4>